 How to get from Lisbon Airport to the City Centre

 Lisbon International Airport (Lisbon Humberto Delgado Airport is otherwise known as Portela Airport) is located 7km (4.3miles) from the city center so you’ll soon be off the plane and into the city no matter which transport method you choose.

 The red metro line runs from the airport to Saldanha station which is in the finance district of Lisbon.
 If not staying in this part of the city, you can change trains at Saldanha onto one of the other 3 lines and continue your journey into the heart of the city center in another 10 minutes.
 Metro trains operate from 6 am-1 am daily.

 Cost: 1.40 EUR

 Express Airport Bus

-Aerobus is an express bus service with 2 lines that run every 20minutes from 8am-9pm.
-The vehicles have luggage racks inside the vehicle, perfect if you’re travelling with large suitcases, and benefit from screens clearly showing you the next stop.
+Aerobus is an express bus service with 2 lines that run every 20minutes from 8 am-9 pm.
+The vehicles have luggage racks inside the vehicle, perfect if you’re traveling with large suitcases, and benefit from screens clearly showing you the next stop.

 Time: 30 minutes